 Summary about tensions in Xinjiang (BBC) – Disappearance of academics – Silence on the crackdowm – Mosques in Xinjiang being destroyed – Chinese border guards putting spyware on tourists’ phones – women sterilized in camps

-A process of zombification
+A zombification process

-It’s 7 o’clock when our alarm rings – a loud, resonent alarm in the empty dorms of a truck drivers motel.
+It’s 7 o’clock when our alarm rings – a loud, resonant alarm in the empty dorms of a truck drivers motel.
 The day before, the owner of the place offered us to spend a warm night, free of charge.
 As we woke up slowly in our room, aware of the difficulties that awaited us, we heard outside the rumbling engines of 33 tons, these giants of the road: the border had just opened.
 Already?
 It was supposed to open from 9 am according to our Internet sources… Now fully awake, we hurry, packing our bags promptly after a final check (our Swiss army knives hidden in the bottom of a toilet bag), a burning tea cup swallowed up in the local metal sheets restaurant house.
 Favored treatment of white faces obliges, the Kyrgyz customs officers made us pass in front of everybody.
 Control was fast and easy.
-In a last benevolent gesture, a truck was stopped to lift us to the first Chinese official post, 3 kilometers away.
+In a last benevolent gesture, a truck was stopped to lift us to the first Chinese official post, 3 kilometres away.
 We can clearly see the border: a red flag with its yellow stars floating proudly in the wind, road suddenly tarred, barbed wire everywhere… A good taste of what we would discover later, in the Xinjiang province.

-We can’t say that we were not aware of the difficulties, that we couldn’t risked at any moment to be controlled, spyied.
+We can’t say that we were not aware of the difficulties, that we couldn’t risked at any moment to be controlled, spied.
 We can’t say that we were not aware, but we can tell you that we were not really conscious of the true reality.
 And the reality we experienced it, like a big slap in our faces this day: 5 identity checks, 2 body searches, several X-ray passages (without worrying about whether I was pregnant or not), fingerprints records, full scans, photo of us, a complete check of our electronic equipment (telephones, computer, hard drives, camera) and on the top of it, a software installed on my phone, supposedly to spy us.
-Chinese officers also imposed us a transfer by taxi before being released in Ulugqat, the first administrative city located 135 kilometers from the actual border.
+Chinese officers also imposed us a transfer by taxi before being released in Ulugqat, the first administrative city located 135 kilometres from the actual border.
 A whole day of checks, a whole day to trample our energy, our liberties, our intimacy.
 We could hardly believe it… And yet, for some, this day seems to be part of their daily lives: it was the feeling we had while watching, from the taxi, these civilians prisoners of small ultra-militarized villages, guarded by dozens of armed soldiers, delimited by large concrete walls and barbed wire.
 Even with a total ban on taking pictures on the road to Ulugqat, Chinese authorities forgot the most important thing: they couldn’t prevent our eyes from photographing everything, to print these images in our memory.
 Images with no clear colors, no clear outlines – just words to describe the horror.

 It’s 18.00 local time when we left the customs zone, when we finally retrieved our freedom.
-Only after having withdrawn our first yuans at downtown Bank of China, we were again stopped in our visit of this strange prison-city, a ghost town populated with zombies-like people – people with no facial expression, no personnality, indifferent to our smiles, to their neighbors, to their world filled with policemen, gates, CCTV cameras and loudspeakers constantly broadcasting instructions in Mandarin.
+Only after having withdrawn our first yuans at downtown Bank of China, we were again stopped in our visit of this strange prison-city, a ghost town populated with zombies-like people – people with no facial expression, no personality, indifferent to our smiles, to their neighbors, to their world filled with policemen, gates, CCTV cameras and loudspeakers constantly broadcasting instructions in Mandarin.
 The young policeman who has just stopped us smiled at us, with a big trustful and friendly smile: he wanted to make sure that we were welcome in his country.
 We believed it; it was the first time of the day that someone smiled at us!
 He gave us two chairs, two glasses of hot water, shared wifi.
 We didn’t know how to thank him other than by repeating the only word of mandarin we know: Xiexie (thank you).
 Visibly delighted, he showed us how to communicate on WeChat (popular messaging application in China) through the automatic translation: “Where are you going to sleep?”
 “We have a tent” “It’s cold here in winter, wait a minute, I’ll find a place for you” “Okay” “I’ll send you home” “Are you inviting us to your house?”
 “Yes” And indeed, a car came to pick us up 5 minutes later, to drive us discreetly in a new and ultra-guarded neighborhood: police function apartments.
-Escorted on the run and accomodated in a basic apartment, hidden from outside, we were invited to have a shower, to eat an instant noodles bowl, to drink some TsingTao (Chinese beer) with him and two of his friends with Kyrgyz origin – but also to laugh, to dance, to enjoy some Internet connection to reassure our families, and finally to sleep on a hard bottom single bed ( the kind of bed made with a wooden board).
+Escorted on the run and accommodated in a basic apartment, hidden from outside, we were invited to have a shower, to eat an instant noodles bowl, to drink some TsingTao (Chinese beer) with him and two of his friends with Kyrgyz origin – but also to laugh, to dance, to enjoy some Internet connection to reassure our families, and finally to sleep on a hard bottom single bed ( the kind of bed made with a wooden board).
 Our gratitude this night was as serious as the risks taken by our new friend – his boss flatly refused to let him host us.
 As he will write later to us on WeChat, “it will remain our secret”.

 Kashgar is not anymore.
 Kashgar has been remodeled, transformed, humiliated…